 Once you know what gear and software you need, livestreaming your wedding is pretty simple!
 Just don’t leave your streaming tests to the day of the wedding.
 Make sure the person operating your stream can get into your venue in advance to decide on camera placement, test the Wi-Fi, check the audio, and generally ensure everything’s good to go.

-- Find an operator for your stream: Ask a friend or family member (ideally someone moderately techy) if they’d be willing to livestream your big day.
+- Find an operator for your stream: Ask a friend or family member (ideally someone moderately tech savvy) if they’d be willing to livestream your big day.

 - Find out about the tech setup at the venue: Reach out to your venue and find out what their audio setup and Wi-Fi network are like.
 You can even ask whether they already have a streaming setup!